KacemKhaled/React-Native-Projects/README.md

 # Project
-Private project using React Native if you are using a recent version of node.js you might expect this issue solved here: https://stackoverflow.com/questions/58120990/how-to-resolve-the-error-on-react-native-start/58199866#58199866
+Private project using React Native.

+If you are using a recent version of node.js you might expect this issue solved here: https://stackoverflow.com/questions/58120990/how-to-resolve-the-error-on-react-native-start/58199866#58199866